Accommodations for qualified students

 Additionally, based on the nature and functional limitations of their disability, students may be eligible to take less than a full-time cours eload while still maintaining the status as a full-time student.
 Students who qualify for a reduced course load with full-time status include but are not limited to those with mobility difficulties, those who work with PCAs, students following a strict medication or treatment regimen, students with significant energy limitations, and students with processing disorders.

-Students with a service animal are strongly encouraged to voluntarily register with disability services by contacting the OCT.
+Students with a service animal are strongly encouraged to voluntarily register with disability services by contacting the Center.
 Service animals are working animals, not pets.
 The work or task a service animal has been trained to provide must be directly related to a student’s disability.
 Students who intend to live on campus are required to inform the Housing Office that they plan to have a service animal with them in housing.

 Service Animal Requirements and Etiquette